sotcsa/stakewars-iii/README.md

 ### Select a Cloud server

+Let's use a Dedicated sefrver from Hetzner with NVME SSD

 ![img](./images/hetzner.jpg)

-No extra cose.
+There is no extra cost.

-Estimated cost per month: €40.80
+Estimated cost per month: **€40.80**

 ### Install